ai2cm/ace/fme/docs/inference_config.rst

 We use the :ref:`Builder pattern <Builder Pattern>` to load this configuration into a multi-level dataclass structure.
 The configuration is divided into several sub-configurations, each with its own dataclass.
-The top-level configuration is the :class:`fme.ace.InferenceConfig` class.
+The top-level configuration is the :class:`fme.ace.InferenceEvaluatorConfig` class.

-.. autoclass:: fme.ace.InferenceConfig
+.. autoclass:: fme.ace.InferenceEvaluatorConfig
    :show-inheritance:
    :noindex: